Sepsis Claims

 • We can assist you with any issues that you may have regarding the complaints procedure or that you encounter in obtaining copies of your medical records.

-• We will advise you of the course of action in respect to your case.
+• We will advise you of the course of action with respect to your case.

 Email us Send us an email and we’ll get back to you